‘It’s been relentless’: Smothering summer humidity in the Northeast has crushed records

 From Boston to Hartford and Albany to Portland, population centers in the Northeast United States have staggered through unheard of humidity levels in the summer.
 August has been unforgiving, almost from start to finish.

-For long stretches, the moisture-laden air over the region has felt more like Florida, like you could cut a knife through it.
+For long stretches, the moisture-laden air over the region has felt more like Florida, as if you could cut it with a knife.

 “It’s been relentless,” said Ryan Hanrahan, chief meteorologist at the NBC affiliate in Hartford.
 “Almost nonstop high humidity.”

-Humidity is one of those weather attributes that’s hard to love, but drawn in off the abnormally warm Atlantic Ocean, it’s come in prodigious quantities over a region that usually gets it in much smaller doses.
+Humidity is one of those weather attributes that’s hard to love, but drawn in off the abnormally warm Atlantic Ocean, it has come in prodigious quantities over a region that usually gets it in much smaller doses.

 Meteorologists evaluate the amount of moisture in the air using the dew point, which is the temperature at which the air would need to cool to reach saturation.
-Any time the dew point exceeds 70 degrees, it is very muggy outside.
+Anytime the dew point exceeds 70 degrees, it is very muggy outside.

-“The amount of time we’ve spent [in Hartford] with a dew point greater than 70 degrees this year is outrageous,” Hanrahan tweeted.
+“The amount of time we’ve spent with a dew point greater than 70 degrees this year is outrageous,” Hanrahan tweeted.
 “More than 600 hours just blowing away the previous records for most humid summer.”

-Data from the Iowa Environmental Mesonet show several other cities in the Northeast have witnessed such humidity levels for record-challenging duration, including Albany, Boston, Burlington, Portland and Providence in addition to Hartford.
+Data from the Iowa Environmental Mesonet show several other cities in the Northeast have witnessed such humidity levels for record-challenging duration, including Albany, Boston, Burlington, Portland and Providence.

-In the Mid-Atlantic, including the Washington area, it has been more humid than normal but not quite as extreme compared with locations farther north.
+In the Mid-Atlantic, including the Washington area, it has been more humid than normal but not as extreme, compared with locations farther north.
 Moreover, the Mid-Atlantic, especially east of the mountains, is more used to persistently high humidity in the summer.
 That said, Washington’s Dulles Airport is witnessing one of its most humid Augusts on record.

 Abnormally warm water and nighttime temperatures

 Hanrahan linked the high humidity levels to above-normal ocean temperatures at the coast and farther offshore.
-He pointed out that the surf temperature in New Haven Harbor, in the Long Island Sound, is a whopping 83 degrees.
+He pointed out that the surf temperature in New Haven Harbor, in Long Island Sound, is a whopping 83 degrees.
 Some of the warmest water temperatures relative to normal are just offshore of New England in the Western Atlantic.

-Warmer water leads to more efficient evaporation and ultimately more moisture in the air.
+Warmer water leads to more efficient evaporation and, ultimately, more moisture in the air.
 Stagnant areas of high pressure have helped hold the steamy air in place.

 High pressure has prevailed for most of the summer across the Northeast.
 The high pressure zones have focused near the Canadian border and over the open waters of the North Atlantic.
 This positioning has allowed a fetch of wind to come off the warm waters in a consistent manner.